An Overview of the Medicare Part D Prescription Drug Benefit

-In 2018, 43 million Medicare beneficiaries are enrolled in Medicare Part D plans, including employer-only group plans.
-Another 1.5 million beneficiaries are estimated to have drug coverage through employer-sponsored retiree plans where the employer receives subsidies equal to 28% of drug expenses between $415 and $8,500 per retiree (in 2019).
+In 2019, 45 million Medicare beneficiaries are enrolled in Medicare Part D plans, including employer-only group plans.
+Another 1.4 million beneficiaries are estimated to have drug coverage through employer-sponsored retiree plans where the employer receives subsidies equal to 28% of drug expenses between $435 and $8,950 per retiree (in 2020).
 Several million beneficiaries are estimated to have other sources of drug coverage, including employer plans for active workers, FEHBP, TRICARE, and Veterans Affairs (VA).
 Yet 12% of people with Medicare are estimated to lack creditable drug coverage.

-An estimated 13 million Part D enrollees receive the Low-Income Subsidy in 2018.
+An estimated 13 million Part D enrollees receive the Low-Income Subsidy in 2019.
 Beneficiaries who are dually eligible, QMBs, SLMBs, QIs, and SSI-onlys automatically qualify for the additional assistance, and Medicare automatically enrolls them into PDPs with premiums at or below the regional average (the Low-Income Subsidy benchmark) if they do not choose a plan on their own.
 Other beneficiaries are subject to both an income and asset test and need to apply for the Low-Income Subsidy through either the Social Security Administration or Medicaid.

 Part D Spending and Financing

-The Congressional Budget Office (CBO) estimates that spending on Part D benefits will total $99 billion in 2019, representing 15% of net Medicare outlays (net of offsetting receipts from premiums and state transfers).
+The Congressional Budget Office (CBO) estimates that spending on Part D benefits will total $88 billion in 2020, representing 13% of net Medicare outlays (net of offsetting receipts from premiums and state transfers).
 Part D spending depends on several factors, including the number of Part D enrollees, their health status and drug use, the number of enrollees receiving the Low-Income Subsidy, and plans’ ability to negotiate discounts (rebates) with drug companies and preferred pricing arrangements with pharmacies, and manage use (e.g., promoting use of generic drugs, prior authorization, step therapy, quantity limits, and mail order).
-Federal law prohibits the Secretary of Health and Human Services from interfering in drug price negotiations between Part D plan sponsors and drug manufacturers.
+Federal law currently prohibits the Secretary of Health and Human Services from interfering in drug price negotiations between Part D plan sponsors and drug manufacturers.

-Financing for Part D comes from general revenues (73%), beneficiary premiums (15%), and state contributions (11%).
+Financing for Part D comes from general revenues (71%), beneficiary premiums (17%), and state contributions (12%).
 The monthly premium paid by enrollees is set to cover 25.5% of the cost of standard drug coverage.
 Medicare subsidizes the remaining 74.5%, based on bids submitted by plans for their expected benefit payments.
 Higher-income Part D enrollees pay a larger share of standard Part D costs, ranging from 35% to 85%, depending on income.

-For 2019, Medicare’s actuaries estimate that Part D plans will receive direct subsidy payments averaging $296 per enrollee overall and $2,337 for enrollees receiving the LIS; employers are expected to receive, on average, $553 for retirees in employer-subsidy plans.
+For 2020, Medicare’s actuaries estimate that Part D plans will receive direct subsidy payments averaging $259 per enrollee overall and $2,531 for enrollees receiving the LIS; employers are expected to receive, on average, $592 for retirees in employer-subsidy plans.
 Part D plans’ potential total losses or gains are limited by risk-sharing arrangements with the federal government (“risk corridors”).
 Plans also receive additional risk-adjusted payments based on the health status of their enrollees and reinsurance payments for very high-cost enrollees.

-Under reinsurance, Medicare subsidizes 80% of total drug spending incurred by Part D enrollees above the catastrophic coverage threshold (Figure 3).
-For 2019, average reinsurance payments per enrollee are estimated to be $936, a 6% increase from the 2018 estimate.
-In the aggregate, Medicare’s reinsurance payments to plans have grown from $6 billion in 2006 to an estimated $43 billion in 2019, accounting for a larger share of total Part D spending over time (from 14% in 2006 to an estimated 42% in 20191).
-This increase is due in part to a growing number of Part D enrollees with spending above the catastrophic threshold, which is a result of several factors, including the introduction of high-cost specialty drugs, increases in the cost of prescriptions, and a change made by the ACA to count a manufacturer discount on the price of brand-name drugs in the coverage gap towards the out-of-pocket threshold for catastrophic coverage.
-Analysis from MedPAC also suggests that in recent years, plans have underestimated their enrollees’ expected costs above the catastrophic coverage threshold, resulting in higher reinsurance payments from Medicare to plans over time.
+Under reinsurance, Medicare subsidizes 80% of total drug spending incurred by Part D enrollees above the catastrophic coverage threshold.
+For 2020, average reinsurance payments per enrollee are estimated to be $955.
+In the aggregate, Medicare’s reinsurance payments to plans have grown from $6 billion in 2006 to an estimated $43 billion in 2019, accounting for a larger share of total Part D spending over time, from 14% in 2006 to 42% in 2018 (Figure 6).
+Higher benefit spending above the catastrophic threshold is a result of several factors, including an increase in the number of high-cost drugs, prescription drug price increases, and a change made by the ACA to count the manufacturer discount on the price of brand-name drugs in the coverage gap towards the out-of-pocket threshold for catastrophic coverage; this change has led to more Part D enrollees with spending above the catastrophic threshold over time.

 Issues for the Future